 KPIs to monitor progress toward DoHS's overall goals for child welfare and behavioral and mental health services are outlined in Appendix A. Individual bureaus, and programs within each bureau, may identify and adopt additional KPIs as relevant for their programs and services.
-At all levels, KPIs are anticipated to require revision as more data becomes available.
+Some KPIs are utilized for more detailed internal CQI processes, while others are included in public-facing reporting.
+At all levels, KPIs are anticipated to require flexibility to ensure they remain actionable and informative as more data becomes available and as experience and understanding of data evolves.
 These KPIs will be reviewed at least annually to help ensure the metrics are meaningful and capture the information needed to assess DoHS's progress toward the goals for children's programs and services.